TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 NEC Article 665 [7] covers Induction and Dielectric Heating Equipment.
 Part I has guidelines "the current flow from the output circuit to ground under operating and ground-fault conditions shall be limited to a value that does not cause 50 volts or more to ground to appear on any accessible part of the heating equipment and its load."
 Part II states the control panel should be dead front construction, that is: no live circuits at risk of shocking people.

-ANSI and IEEE also have many standards that will be useful for our project.
-Notably: IEEE 844-200 applies directly to induction heating for pipelines and vessels.

-This standard and a couple other standards with their names are listed [4]: ANSI/IEEE 515-2011, Standard for the Testing, Design, Installation and Mainte‐ nance of Electrical Resistance Trace Heating for Industrial Applications; ANSI/IEEE 844-2000, Recommended Practice for Electrical Impe‐ dance, Induction, and Skin Effect Heating of Pipelines and Vessels; and ANSI/NECA 202-2013, Standard for Installing and Maintaining Industrial Heat Tracing Systems.
-[4]
+ANSI/IEEE 844-200 [8] applies directly to induction heating for pipelines and vessels.
+It states that the elctric shock hazard for induction heating is minimal, but the high temperatures and induced current flow are design considerations [8].
+There are a couple other IEEE standards related to heating such as ANSI/IEEE 515-2011 with standards for industrial electrical trace heating applications and ANSI/NECA 202-2013 with standards for installing and maintaining industrial heat tracing systems [4].